Gambling in Ireland

 Land-based gambling

-• Land-based gambling in Ireland was valued at 1.7 billion Euro Gross Gaming Revenue (total amount gambled net of winnings paid out) in 2007, and is the equivalent of Gross Profit in other business sectors.
+- Land-based gambling (other than casino gaming) in Ireland was valued at €1.7 billion Gross Gaming Revenue (total amount gambled net of winnings paid out) in 2007.
+Gross Gaming Revenue (GGR) is the equivalent of Gross Profit in other business sectors.

 Profile of Gambling Industry in Ireland

-Land-based gambling – looking forward:
+Casino Land-based gaming- looking forward:

 In a properly regulated environment one could expect:

-• Employment to reach 2,000 growing to 3,600 in 2020.
+- Employment to reach 2,000 growing to 3,600 in 2020.

-• Exchequer revenues in the region €28m growing to €50m by the year 2020.
+- Exchequer revenues in the region €28m growing to €50m by the year 2020.

 Casino Gaming GGR as % of GDP, 2007